-Are you wondering how healthy your website is?
-A site health report can give you valuable insights.
+Are you uncertain of the health of your website?
+A site health report can offer valuable insights.

 What Is A Site Health Report?